FIRST THING’S FIRST: IF YOU’RE WONDERING, THIS IS FOR YOU.

 - Repeat as needed!

-Traditionally, I offer writing coaching with a three-month commitment — enough sessions to get you settled into your voice and your vision, as well as your chair.
-But if you’re a prior client who needs just a moment of support on a specific project, or if you’re a potential ongoing client who just wants to try the work on for size, you can book a one-off session (or repeated one-offs as needed).
-We’ll chat for 90 minutes and do our best to tackle all of your uncertainties together in real time, so you’ll leave feeling confident that your work is on its way towards completion.
+If you’re a prior client or potential new client who needs just a moment of support on a specific project, or if you just want to try this work on for size, you can book a one-off session (or repeated one-offs as needed).
+Show up for our 75 minutes with a specific goal in mind.
+Maybe you’re stuck at a standstill on a project and want to problem-solve some plot points; maybe you’re craving a kind, clear-headed editor, or hoping to brainstorm some new essay ideas out loud.
+Whatever your situation, we’ll do our best to tackle your uncertainties together in real time, so you’ll leave feeling more confident that your work is on its way forward.